Divisors on graphs, orientations, syzygies, and system reliability: Minimal free resolutions of system ideals

 (2): Assume that $e\in W(\Tf)$.
 Then $\Tf^{e}$ is acyclic, and so $(\Tf^{e})^{e_i}$ is also acyclic.
 If $e_i\in W(\Tf^{e})$, then we are done.
 Assume that $e_i\not\in W(\Tf^{e})$.
 This implies that $e_+=e_{i_+}$ and there exists no other such edge.
 Note that in this case $e\in W(\Tf_j)$.
 Therefore in order to cancel the term corresponding to $(\Tf^{e_j})^{e}$ the term corresponding to $\Tf^e$ should be in $\sb$, which completes the proof. \end{proof}

-\begin{Remark} The resolution (and syzygies) of the ideal $\Tf_G$ can be obtained from the resolution (and syzygies) of the ideal $\Tf_G^q$, by replacing all the variables $y_e$ with $x_e$, i.e., by forgetting the orientation on $e$.
-Note that $\Sb/\C_G^q=k[\Sigma_G^q]$ is Cohen-Macaulay by Lemma~\ref{lem:shell}, and $\{y_e-y_{\bar{e}}:\ e,\bar{e}\in \EE(G)\}$ forms a regular sequence for $\C_G^q$ and its Alexander dual ideal $\Tf_G^q$, see Proposition~\ref{lem:sameBetti}. \end{Remark} It follows from the descriptions of Betti numbers of $\Tf_G^q$ and $\Tf_G$ that the {\em projective dimension} of both $\Sb/\Tf_G^q$ and $\Rb/\Tf_G$ is equal to the genus of $G$.
-Thus we have \begin{Corollary} The {\em Castelnuovo-Mumford regularity} of both $\Sb/\C_G^q$ and $\Rb/\C_G$ is equal to the genus of $G$.
-The minimal prime decomposition of $\Tf_G$ is given in terms of the minimal cuts of graph, $\Tf_G=\bigcap_{\C} P_\C$, where the intersection being over all connected cuts of $G$ and $P_\C=\langle x_i:i\in E(\C) \rangle$. \end{Corollary}
+\begin{Remark} The resolution of the ideal $\Tf_G$ can be obtained from the resolution of the ideal $\Tf_G^s$, by replacing all the variables $y_e$ with $x_e$, i.e., by forgetting the orientation on $e$, since $\{y_e-y_{\bar{e}}:\ e,\bar{e}\in \EE(G)\}$ forms a regular sequence for $\Tf_G^s$ by Proposition~\ref{lem:sameBetti}(i). \end{Remark}